kyletmartinez/embed-external-assets-into-lottie-with-cavalry/README.md

 4. If successful the old JSON will be saved with a `.bak` extension and the new JSON will have all external assets embedded into the JSON file

 > [!WARNING]
 > The script uses a _fuzzy-match_ to ensure the current `.cv` contains all assets used in the Lottie.
 If even one is missing, no embedding will happen.
-For best results, enusure the original `.cv` used to export the Lottie is open.
+For best results, ensure the original `.cv` used to export the Lottie is open.

 ## Discoveries